 Many parents are probably unfamiliar with the lip-syncing app, but kids know it and love it — in fact, TikTok saw a whopping 3.81 million downloads in September 2018, beating out Facebook, YouTube, and Snapchat.
-If you’re not sure whether your kids should be one of TikTok’s many users, read on for our take on the app’s pros and cons.
+But is TikTok safe for kids to use?
+If you’re not sure whether your kids should be among the app’s many users, read on for our take on its pros and cons.

 What is TikTok?